maratai/craftery/audio_music/musical_instruments.md

 - **Hyang piri**, bought from S Korea.
 I'm not aware of local-to-the-US suppliers!
 Traditional double reed, astonishingly loud for its tiny size.
 - **Jaw harp**.
 I bought this off Etsy and have been pleased with it, although it's certainly a teeth-rattling experience to play!
 - **Kalimba**.
 I have a bonkers three-octave chromatic, which was a gift!
-- **Morin khuur**, purchased from eBay from overseas.
+- **Morin khuur**, purchased via eBay from overseas.
 It arrived in perfect condition with the most conscientious packaging known to humankind.
 - **Ocarina**.
 A basic "potato-shaped" chromatic instrument.
 - **Pennywhistle** from Lark in the Morning.
 - **Soprano recorders**, an Adler with a slightly nasal tone and another one with a sweeter tone I'll look up when it's not ass o' clock.